I replicate our skills with machines to realize what does (not) really make us humans.

 I am interested in understanding what allowed humans to reach the Moon.
 What do we have that animals and machines are missing?

 Intelligence, agency, curiosity.
 I want to understand these abilities to the point of being able to implement them in a machine.
-At long last, we have machines capable enough, and we can submit our models of human abilities to experimental evaluation.
+At long last, we seem to have enough computing power, and we can submit our models of human abilities to experimental evaluation.

 This is a groundbreaking moment in science: AI is doing now what physics did centuries ago, gloriously taking from philosophy the duty of explaining some fundamental aspects of reality, such as what knowledge is and how it is created.